faithvoid/sakuraPresence/README.md

 - [x] RPCN support
 - [ ] Wiimmfi support (not possible at the moment due to no external API + CloudFlare protection)
 - [ ] Better commenting and documentation for developers
-- [ ] Optimization (this is already at 1.5k lines of code because a ton of functionality was duplicated to save time during testing)
+- [ ] Optimization (this is already at 1.5k lines of code because a ton of functionality was duplicated to save time during testing.
+Also uses approx. 50MB of RAM, which can definitely be improved by loading files on-demand instead of all at once.)

 ## Credits:
 - Mobcat + Milenko - Original "xbdStats" server that this is based off of.
 This wouldn't be possible without their hard work!